dotnetricardo/StatsdInterceptor/README.md

 # StatsdInterceptor
-Interceptor for CodeCop (http://getcodecop.com) that automatically integrates Statsd onto intercepted methods.
+Interceptor for CodeCop (http://getcodecop.com) that automatically integrates <b>Statsd</b> onto intercepted methods.

 This interceptor automatically adds these metrics to each intercepted method:
 - "times_called" - Counter for the number of times that method has been called.